Guide on How to Use a Curling Iron on Any Hair Length

 There’s nothing quite like a headful of curls to give an air of laid-back femininity to whoever dons them.
-Now if you’re not of the natural curl persuasion, there are these magic little tools—*cough* a curling iron *cough*—that can make even the straightest long locks perfectly coiled.
+Now if you’re not of the natural curl persuasion, there are these little magic tools—*cough* a curling iron *cough*—that can make even the straightest short or long locks perfectly coiled.
 Read on and learn how to use a curling iron for beginners on any hair length!

-To learn how to bring this look to life, keep reading to find our step-by-step guide on how to use a curling iron on tresses of any length:
+To learn how to bring this look to life, keep reading to find our step-by-step guide on how to use a curling iron with a clamp on medium to long tresses:

 1. Be conscious of curling iron sizes.